6 Ways the World is Ready for Connected Packaging

-The future is coming into greater focus for connected packaging to strengthen relationships between brands and consumers.
+The future is coming into greater focus for connecting packaging to strengthen relationships between brands and consumers.
 How do consumers view this brand evolution?
-How do they feel about new innovations like auto-replenishment and home inventory management?
-In what ways do consumers prefer to interact with product brands and how can technology enable this?
+How do they feel about packaging innovation?
+What do they think of creative technology like auto-replenishment and home inventory management?
+In what ways do consumers prefer to interact with product brands and how can packaging technology enable this?

-Here are six of the top takeaways on evolving consumer attitudes and perceptions around connected packaging:
+Here are six of the top takeaways on evolving consumer attitudes and perceptions around smart packaging:

 1. Subscription Service Usage is Growing Quickly